dxyz004/dear-diary/content/midtermoutline.md

 - Basic ideas for implementation and methodology.
 Probably not code-based testing on MT.
 "Modern software can talk with other software".

 - Create your own diagrams.
-More "flexibile" than library example (of which the blank boxes represent short-term/long-term goals)...
+More "flexible" than library example (of which the blank boxes represent short-term/long-term goals)...

 - "Unit Testing in Java: How Tests Drive the Code" supplementary textbook